Real Ispat and Power

-Real Ispat & Power Limited (RIPL) is an integrated steel and power manufacturing firm based in Raipur, Chhattisgarh, India.
+REAL Group | Real Ispat and Power Limited (RIPL) is an Indian integrated steel and electric power manufacturing firm based in Raipur, Chhattisgarh, India.
 The company manufactures sponge iron, power, billet, TMT rebars, wire rod, H.B. wire, binding wire, galvanized iron (GI) wire, barbed wire and eco bricks.
-Main products of the company are Real Wire and GK TMT rebars.
+The main company brands are Real Wire and GK TMT rebars.

+History

 RIPL, the flagship company of the Real Group, was incorporated on October 4, 1999, as Real Ispat Pvt Ltd, with the objective of manufacturing steel.

 It was reconstituted as a limited company with the current name on May 6, 2005.
-The company's final products, thermos-mechanically-treated (TMT) bars, wire rods, and steel wires are sold under the GK TMT Rebars and Real Wire brand names.
+The company's final products, thermos-mechanically-treated (TMT) bars, wire rods, and steel wires were sold under the GK TMT Rebars and Real Wire brand names.

-RIPL's subsidiaries are Shivalay Ispat and Power Pvt Ltd (SIPPL) and Real Power Pvt Ltd (RPPL).
-API Ispat and Powertech Pvt Ltd (API) is the latest addition to the Real Group.
-All five plants of the Real Group are in Chhattisgarh, with its head-office in Raipur.
+REAL Group's subsidiaries are as below.
+All four plants of the REAL Group are in Chhattisgarh, with its head-office in City Raipur.